Computational Biology Program

 This course consists of weekly invited presentations on current computational biology research topics by leading scientists.
 Attendance is mandatory for a passing grade.
 You must sign in and attend at least 80% of the seminars.
 See course website for seminar locations.
 Some will be at the University of Pittsburgh and some will be at Carnegie Mellon.

-02-403 Special Topics in Bioinformatics and Computational Biology
+02-403 Special Topics: Graph Representation Learning in Biology

 Prerequisites: (02-250 Min. grade C or 03-250 Min. grade C) and 03-121 Min. grade C